luciolucio/holi/README.md

 Import the latest version from [Clojars](https://clojars.org/io.github.luciolucio/holi) into your project dependencies.

 ClojureScript is supported, but holi has only been tested when built with shadow-cljs and run on a browser.
-It should still work otherwise, but if you have issues with other setups, feel free to hit me up on [Slack](http://clojurians.slack.com): `@Lucio Assis`
+It should still work otherwise, but if you have issues with other setups feel free to hit me up on [Slack](http://clojurians.slack.com): `@Lucio Assis`

 ## Docs